harshbhanderi22/node_js_practice/README.md

 # nodejs_practice
 Connect mongoDB in node js<br>
-In this branch, I have learnt about how can we use get method in API and connnect database with it which makes it dynamic API and can we use for realtime usecases.
+In this branch, I have learnt about how can we use post method in API and can add data in our database throught postman or through Node it self.